netlabsorg/odin32/trunk/doc/Readme.txt

 NOTE: You must install Odin on a partition that supports long filenames (e.g.
       HPFS/JFS).
 Odin will not work on FAT!

-To install Odin, run warpin.exe with the name of the daily build archive as parameter.
+To install Odin, run YUM install libodin

-Follow the instructions to complete the installation.
-The Odin installation consists of:
-  - creating an Odin directory and copying the included files to x:\odin and x:\odin\system32
+If you don't like RPM the use the ZIP and do the following:
-  - creating empty directories in x:\odin (to create a similar directory structure as found in Windows)
+  - unzip Odin to a directory of your choice but preserve the structure in the ZIP
-  - creating a basic registry for executing win32 applications in OS/2
+  - run odininst.exe from the x:\odin\system32 directory
-  - adds x:\odin\system32 to the path and libpath settings in your config.sys
+  - add x:\odin\system32 to the path and libpath settings in your config.sys

-NOTE: You MUST install Odin at least once using WarpIn (unless you know
-      what you're doing).
-Afterwards you can use the daily build zipfiles to upgrade to a newer version.

 To run DirectDraw games or Quake 2 in Voodoo mode, you must install Holger Veit's XFree86/2 support driver (XF86SUP.SYS).